 Info on the Stephanotis Flower

-Because it is a tender, tropical perennial, info on the Stephanotis flower is usually directed to indoor care, for Stephanotis is very particular about its mini-climate environment.
+Since it is a tender, tropical perennial, info on the Stephanotis flower is usually directed to indoor care, for Stephanotis is very particular about its mini-climate environment.

 Care for Stephanotis

-If you live in an area that meets the requirements for Stephanotis plant care – sufficient rain, high humidity, warm winters – you can grow this plant outdoors year round, but for most gardeners, these beauties will spend at least part of their year indoors, particularly in winter.
+If you live in an area that meets the requirements for Stephanotis plant care– sufficient rain, high humidity, warm winters– you can grow this plant outdoors year-round, but for most gardeners, these beauties will spend at least part of their year indoors, particularly in winter.
 Indoor care of Stephanotis can be problematic and they tend to suffer from shock when their environment is radically changed.

 In order to provide the optimum environment for your Stephanotis, plant care should begin with the soil.
-These plants require a rich loamy soil that retains constant moisture, yet you can never leave them with soggy roots, which will cause the leaves to curl and the plant to die.
+These plants require a rich, loamy soil that retains constant moisture, yet you can never leave them with soggy roots, which will cause the leaves to curl and the plant to die.

 A trellis should be provided, though when grown indoors, Stephanotis floribunda rarely grows to its maximum height.